DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-form.md

 Field | Type | Description
 ------|------|------------
-commandButtonComponent | ComponentType&lt;[AppointmentForm.CommandButtonProps](#appointmentformcommandbuttonprops)&gt; | A component that renders a command button. readOnly | boolean | Specifies whether the appointment form is read-only. fullSize | boolean | Specifies whether the command layout is full-size. onCommitButtonClick | () => void | An event raised when the Commit button is clicked.
+commandButtonComponent | ComponentType&lt;[AppointmentForm.CommandButtonProps](#appointmentformcommandbuttonprops)&gt; | A component that renders a command button. readOnly? | boolean | Specifies whether the appointment form is read-only. fullSize | boolean | Specifies whether the command layout is full-size. onCommitButtonClick | () => void | An event raised when the Commit button is clicked.
 The event handler should commit an appointment changes. onCancelButtonClick | () => void | An event raised when the Cancel button is clicked.
 The event handler should close the appointment form. onDeleteButtonClick | () => void | An event raised when the Delete button is clicked.
-The event handler should delete an appointment. getMessage | (messageKey: string) => string | Returns a localization message by the message key. children | ReactNode | A React node to be rendered in the Command Layout.
+The event handler should delete an appointment. getMessage | (messageKey: string) => string | Returns a localization message by the message key. children? | ReactNode | A React node to be rendered in the Command Layout.

 ### AppointmentForm.BasicLayoutProps